mainmatter/ember-simple-auth/packages/ember-simple-auth/README.md

 ### Stores

-Ember.SimpleAuth __persists the session state so it survives a page reload__.
+Ember.SimpleAuth __persists the session state so it survives page reloads__.
 There is only one store per application that can be configured during setup (see the
 [API docs for `Ember.SimpleAuth.setup`](http://ember-simple-auth.simplabs.com/ember-simple-auth-api-docs.html#Ember-SimpleAuth-setup)):